andkov/psy532/skills.md

 ### Slides
 - RStudio provides a native format for creating presentations - **.Rpres**, availible in the "New file" option.
 For a quick start with .Rpres see this [article](https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations)

+### Stat Graphing for the Web
+- [Highcharts](https://cloud.highcharts.com/) point and click implementation for sharing interactive graphs.
+-